Version : √ OneNote for W10

 It has nevertheless a more modern look !

-But hopefully the commands’ font size has been reduced too, allowing to save some space (marginally) in the width :
+But hopefully the commands’ font size has been reduced too, allowing to save some space in the width (although marginally) :

 But even with a smaller font size, some menus are reaching the limit :